Pa. Department of Health releases Friday’s COVID-19 cases

-(WKBN) – The Pennsylvania Department of Health reported an additional 4,506 positive cases of COVID-19 and 85 new deaths since Thursday’s report, when 4,312 new cases and 96 new deaths were reported.
+(WKBN) – The Pennsylvania Department of Health reported an additional 5,130 positive cases of COVID-19 and 72 new deaths since Thursday’s report when 5,612 new cases and 72 deaths were reported.

 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

-The number of COVID-19 cases among school-aged children (between 5-18 years old) is nearly four times greater this year than in 2020.
+The number of COVID-19 cases among school-aged children (between 5-18 years old) is nearly three times greater this year than in 2020.
 In fact, between Oct.
-20 and Oct.
-26, 2020, there were a total of 1,368 COVID-19 cases in school-aged kids compared to 5,238 cases in the same age group during the same week in 2021.
+27 and Nov.
+2, 2020, there were a total of 1,683 COVID-19 cases in school-aged kids compared to 4,918 cases in the same age group during the same week in 2021.

 The latest data is available in the “Updated Case and Death Information” section on the website.